davidjgoss/cucumber-puppeteer-typescript-starter/README.md

 support/CustomWorld.ts
 ```

-Not much of substance should really happen in here; it's really a middleman between the step functions and the instrumentation.
+This is your custom [World](https://github.com/cucumber/cucumber-js/blob/master/docs/support_files/world.md) class.
+Not much of substance should happen directly in here; it's really a middleman between the step functions and the instrumentation.
 It contains the stuff Cucumber initialises it with, plus each actor (see below).

-Remember, you get a fresh instance of this per scenario attempt run by Cucumber.
+Remember, you get a fresh instance of your World per scenario attempt run by Cucumber.

 ### Actors